Thank you for your interest in the Docent Training program at the Ruth Bancroft Garden!

 Docent Training consists of 10 Saturday morning classes where you will learn the history of the Garden, gain interpretive skills, learn basic botany, develop dry-gardening skills, and build a solid knowledge base of the many species of drought-tolerant plants in RBG’s collection.
-Plant identification walks are conducted in the Garden (rain or shine!) and are organized by plant family, with a new family introduced each week.
+Plant identification walks are conducted in the Garden (rain or shine!)

 Upon completion of the Docent Training Program, docents are expected to commit to at least one 2-hour shift per month.
 The schedule is flexible and tours are available Tuesday-Sunday.
 Docent benefits include a 20% discount at the Nursery (after volunteering 20 hours) and ongoing Docent Enrichment opportunities.

 For a more information about the program click here.

 If you would like to apply to become a docent for the fall 2020 program, please complete the application form here.

 We encourage you to apply early as spots fill up quickly.